BONSAI BOOK OF DAYS

 Seven trees that Michael wired would be accepted into the Kokufu Show in Tokyo 2004, 2005, and 2006, two in the Taikan Ten, and one in the Sakufu Ten.
 Michael would also be honored by Suzuki-san to do the wiring on two trees that went on to win a Kokufu Prize and Prime Minister Award.

 On Michael's return from Japan in 2006 he would settle in Portland as a professional bonsai artist, where he'd create, teach, and write about bonsai.
 Shortly after returning he'd set up the Seasonal program for those willing to travel to study bonsai in Portland.
 In 2008 he would author an anecdotal book of his apprenticeship, Post-Dated: The Schooling of an Irreverent Bonsai Monk.
 He would have a couple more books in the works, and would blog weekly (from his long-standing website http://crataegus.com/, which would date from at least January 1998).
 Michael would be a founding member with Ryan Neil of the Portland Bonsai Village.
 Michael's efforts there would be focused on promoting excellence, forming a viable professional network and showcase, and inspiring bonsai enthusiasts nationally and internationally.
 A two-part interview with him would be published in Stone Lantern's blog, Bonsaibark, in early 2009.
 (See also these still photos and video of his garden here.)
 He would be involved with Neil Ryan in presenting the Artisan's Cup in September 2015 in Portland, OR.
 In December 2015, as part of Bonsai Empire's 15-year anniversary celebration, Michael would be one of several international artists and teachers chosen to answer reader-submitted questions.
 Michael's topic would be "What we learned about Bonsai since John Naka."
-In May 2020 his second book was published, Bonsai Heresy, 56 Myths Exposed Using Science & Tradition.] ("Bio," Crataegus Bonsai, http://crataegus.com/bio/; Post-Dated, pp. 14-15, 22, quotes from 38-40, 45-46, 53, 175-176, 179-182, and 186-189, 216; "Michael Hagedorn Biography," http://bonsai-bsf.com/?page_id=774) SEE ALSO: MarAlso, Sep 25, Nov 21
+In May 2020 his second book was published, Bonsai Heresy, 56 Myths Exposed Using Science & Tradition.
+An episode of the Bonsai Time Podcast from early March 2023 is an almost two hour-long "Insights into the Bonsai Art of Michael Hagedorn."] ("Bio," Crataegus Bonsai, http://crataegus.com/bio/; Post-Dated, pp. 14-15, 22, quotes from 38-40, 45-46, 53, 175-176, 179-182, and 186-189, 216; "Michael Hagedorn Biography," http://bonsai-bsf.com/?page_id=774) SEE ALSO: MarAlso, Sep 25, Nov 21

 1977 -- Mas Kurosumi died of a heart attack at age 53.
 (Mas was the first importer of bonsai pots into the U.S. to try to understand the needs and tastes of bonsai growers.
 Other importers had been bringing in the same type of pots for twenty years and were not about to change.
 Mas would listen to what the retailers were saying and, as a result, the bonsai watering nozzle came into existence.
 He was a salesman for the Toyo Trading Co. for more than ten years before going into business with another salesman.
 But having suffered his second heart attack in five years, he dissolved the partnership because of his health.
 In 1972, however, Mas restarted in the import business on his own under the name of Sanyo Imports.
 It was at the 1974 joint BCI/ABS Convention in Pasadena, CA that he first attracted attention with his variety of different containers.
 Appearing at both the BCI Conventions in Miami Beach (1975) and Washington, D.C.
 (1976), his contacts and friends in the world multiplied.)
 (Komai, Khan "In Memoriam," Bonsai Magazine, BCI, Vol. XVI, No. 6, July/August 1977, pg.
 162.)